Skip to main content

 Can I visit multiple European countries with one visa?

 Yes.
 A Schengen visa (or ETIAS) allows travel to all 30 Schengen countries.
-You don't need separate authorization for each country.
+You do not need separate authorization for each country.

 How long can I stay in Europe?

 Up to 90 days within any 180-day rolling period.
-This applies whether you're visa-free, have ETIAS, or have a Schengen visa.
+This applies whether you are visa-free, have ETIAS, or have a Schengen visa.
 EU citizens have no limit.

 Is the UK part of Schengen?

 No. The UK has never been part of Schengen and now has its own ETA system.
-Visiting the UK requires separate authorization and doesn't count toward your Schengen days.
+Visiting the UK requires separate authorization and does not count toward your Schengen days.

 Made by a Traveler